leancamp/organisers-guide/Organisers Guide.md

 Thanks to Eduardo Comba (flickr: ecomba), Daniel Morris (flickr: anima), and wilgengebroed on ofey for sharing their photos.

-Salim Virani, Founder, Leancamp

-# Getting Started

-Thanks for volunteering to organise Leancamp!
+# A short background on unconferences

+Unconferences are based on a format originally described as Open Space Technology.
+These techniques were used by Tim O'Reilly (the book publisher) for an event where he hand-picked thought leaders to teach each other.
+That was called FooCamp.
+But FooCamp wasn't open, so a group led by Tantek Celik created an open, inclusive, community-led alternative called Barcamp.

+Barcamp was completely open - anyone could run one without any prior approvals.
+Just go!
+And Barcamp spread around the world.

+At Source Institute, we build off the foundations of Barcamp, and share a lot of the values and principles of the Barcamp community.

+We've built on them in some ways - by modifying the financial model to help organisers focus on the community, and introducing new principles that spur different types of learning.

+# The Source Way

+This guide is about unconferences that are designed and curated for practical, peer-to-peer education.

-Leancamp is for the startup community, by the startup community.
+Unconferences are for the community, by the community.

 There are 3 I's to keep in mind:

-- Internationally-connected
+- International
 - Interdisciplinary
 - Inclusive

-If you're leading a Leancamp, it's really more about curating and convening than organising.
+If you're leading an unconference, it's really more about curating and convening than organising.
 We're going to bring together the *right* people to create a new environment that will make a contribution the global startup community.

 This means we make sure organisers have an as easy, stress-free time as possible – and can focus only on the needs of the community.

-So, Leancamp is radically different from most startup events. **We’ve removed things like up-front payments, the need to get sponsors, and the need to build a big team.**
+To do this, we pay close attention to *remove* any aspect of the event that can take time, attention, or resources from the immediate learning needs of the unconference constituents.

+These are things that appear to be beneficial and doable up-front but too-often turn into commitments that create unexpected distractions and liabilities:

+* sponsors
+* large teams
+* event operations

+This guide is the culmination of a lot of diverse experience running Leancamp and Source Summit.
+50+ times in 30+ cities, over 6 years, spanning from London to Nairobi to San Francisco to Hanoi.

+We're a volunteer group who values our time, and has narrowed our way of working around relevance to our participants.

-**Important:** This guide is the culmination of a lot of diverse experience running Leancamp.
-If you've run other events before, a lot of the Leancamp Way won't be the same as what you're used to.
-Those that follow the guide tend to find Leancamp is less work and more value than other events.
-Those that don't usually create more work for themselves and others.
+If you've run other events before, a lot of the Source Way won't be the same as what you're used to.
+Those that follow the guide tend to find Source is less work and more value than other events.

-The Quickstart will get you rolling, and you'll be able to learn as you go.
-As you do, you'll understand how the way we do things is going to save you a ton of time, and how you’ll be powerful catalyst in your startup community.
+This guide will get you rolling, and you'll be able to learn as you go.
+As you do, you'll understand how the way we do things is going to save you a ton of time, and how you’ll be powerful catalyst in your community.

-The first thing you need is to get in touch with Sal.
-He'll be your advisor.
+There's a lot packed in here, so it's best to scan this guide again from time to time, especially if you're stuck or stressed.
+A lot of it will be forgettable until you've had some experience - then, it'll make perfect sense.

+If you're running a Source event, like Leancamp, your first step is to get an advisor.
+Email robin@source.institute and he'll get you connected.

-# What is Leancamp?
+# What are Summits?

-Leancamp is an open, interactive, multi-track event – which connects people who *actually do* Lean to the *doers* in related areas of practice.
+Summits are an open, interactive, multi-track events – which connects people who *actually do* to the *doers* in related areas of practice.
 It’s a high-energy day focused on broad learning and helping each other.

-Leancamp is a bustling conference, with tons of rooms and fast, 30-minute sessions on different topics.
-Sessions are usually a short talk followed by a discussion, but are often workshops or other interactive formats.
+Summits are like a bustling conference, with tons of rooms and fast, 30-minute sessions on different topics.
+Sessions are usually a short talk followed by a discussion, workshops or other interactive formats.

 The difference from a standard conference is that the sessions are planned by the participants that day!

 Everyone has the power over the agenda, to contribute their experience, and to interact with thought-leaders and experienced founders.
 Participants drive the topics based on their needs.

-We use a technique known as Open Space, which is what Unconferences and Barcamps use.

-Leading up to Leancamp, participants share what sessions they'd like to host.
-Leancamp starts with an empty schedule.
+Leading up to larger Summits, participants share what sessions they'd like to host.

+It starts with an empty schedule.
 People come on stage to explain their session for 30 seconds, and choose a place and time from the empty slots.

-An hour later, we have a conference built for and by the participants!
+Less than an hour later, we have a conference built for and by the participants!
 (It works like magic - we'll teach you how to do this magic trick!)

-## Why is Leancamp valuable?
+## Why are Summits valuable?

 This format does a number of things:
 1. It helps people where they need help now.
 The topics are way more relevant than a conference.